ml4ch/CoSESWeather/README.md

  ## Required installation on server

-The commands required in order to install required packages are listed below.
-Administrative privileges are required for installation.
+The commands needed in order to install required packages are listed below.
+Administrative privileges on the target devicve are required for installation.

  - **Apache2** (HTTP web-server)